jdeanes0/GsTicKy/README.md

 - Launch the app to start a new note.
 - Use the config window to change background color.
-- Notes are saved automatically.
+- Notes are saved to the location in the top line of each file.

 ## License